jack-linaker/crow/CONTRIBUTING.md

   exact command you used in the terminal, or how you started CROW otherwise.
   When listing steps, **do not just say what you did, but explain how you did it**.
-- **Provide specific examples to demonstrate the steps.** Include links to files or GitHub repositories, or copy-pasteable snippets, which you use in those examples.
-If you are providing snippets in the issue, use [Markdown code blocks][github-docs-code-blocks].
+- **Provide specific examples to demonstrate the steps.** If you are providing code snippets in the issue, use [Markdown code blocks][github-docs-code-blocks].
 - **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.